monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

 ### Records

 Record types are "each-of" types where each component is a named field.
+The order of fields never matters.
 ```ML
 val x = {bar = (1+2,true andalso true), foo = 3+4, baz = (false,9) }
 #bar x (* (3, true) *)